Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 For Immortality coin,

-You can trade Immortality coin direct from you wallet using Freqtrade strategies.
+You can trade Immortality coin direct from your wallet using Freqtrade strategies.

 - Get a nodereal.io API key
 - Copy your public and private key pair from your crypto wallet